-Sound Transit removes top safety chief, based on fatal Amtrak-crash report
+Sound Transit removes top safety chief, following fatal Amtrak-crash report

 Three train enthusiasts aboard died, while 57 other passengers and eight people traveling on I-5 were injured.

-Sound Transit, embarrassed by the NTSB finding, hired L & H Consulting Group, which interviewed 17 employees for a report the agency released Wednesday.
+Sound Transit, after the NTSB finding, hired L & H Consulting Group, which interviewed 17 employees for a report the agency released Wednesday.
 Rogoff will speak about the changes Thursday during an open meeting of the transit board’s Rider Experience and Operations Committee.

 Rogoff said Sound Transit, whose own analysis identified the curve as a hazard, was too willing to take other agencies’ word that trains would operate safely.